megzjudge/adhd/README.md

 ## Disclaimer

-This site is for information and reflection only.
-The online self-check is a screening aid based on the DIVA-5 symptom list — **it is not a diagnosis**, and a positive result means "worth following up," not "confirmed."
+A positive result means "worth following up," not "confirmed" for ADHD.
 A full diagnostic interpretation should be carried out by a qualified clinician to interpret your results.
-The DIVA-5 is a publication of the **DIVA Foundation, The Hague**; this site is not affiliated with the DIVA Foundation and does not save any responses.
+The DIVA-5 is a publication of the **DIVA Foundation, The Hague**; this site is not affiliated with the DIVA Foundation and does not save any responses locally anywhere.